chidubemokeke/pharma-supply-chain-tracking/README.md

 ## Overview

-MediChain is a decentralized application (dApp) designed to track pharmaceutical batches and monitor temperature conditions during their supply chain journey.
-This project leverages blockchain technology, The Graph, and Chainlink to ensure data transparency, integrity, and security.
+MediChain is a decentralized solution designed to revolutionize supply chain tracking for large-scale distribution companies.
+Leveraging The Graph and Chainlink, MediChain ensures transparency, security, and efficiency in tracking goods from production to delivery.

 ## Table of Contents